jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 104 Application for production order
 (1) The Commissioner may apply to a Judge for a production order under section 105 if the Commissioner has reason to believe that a person has possession or control of documents that are relevant to an investigation by the Commissioner under this Act or to any proceedings under this Act.
-(2) Every application under this section must be made in writing and on oath, and must contain the following particulars:
+(2) Every application under this section must be made in the manner provided in relation to a search warrant in sections 99 and 100 of the Search and Surveillance Act 2012, and must contain the following particulars:
   (a) the grounds on which the application is made:
   (b) a description of the document or documents production of which is sought:
   (c) a description of the property or other thing or type of property or other thing to which the document or documents are believed to relate.
+(3) Every person commits an offence who makes an application for a production order that contains any assertion or other statement known by the person to be false.
+(4) Every person who commits an offence against subsection (3) is liable on conviction to imprisonment for a term not exceeding 1 year.

 ### 105 Court may make production order
 (1) If an application is made under section 104, the Judge may, if satisfied that the Commissioner has reasonable grounds for applying for the order, make an order that the person—